 If you have a particularly desirable or rare vehicle, the right tools and some space to accommodate it, you can break the car up yourself.
 Bear in mind that just your tyres and wheels are probably worth more to the right person than you would get for the whole car if you tried to sell it to a wrecker, so this option is a valid way of maximising your return.

-However, you will be left with parts you can’t get rid of (usually the shell) and you’ll need to pay to get rid of that in the end.
+However, you will be left with parts you can’t get rid of (usually the shell and anything that’s in poor condition) and you’ll need to pay to get rid of that in the end.
 There’s also the time taken to dismantle a vehicle – you’re constantly fighting against friction and gravity when you dismantle a car.
 You’ll need to be able to dispose of fluids, too.

 Procrastinate for a while